uwplasma/JAX-in-Cell/README.md

 jaxincell
 ```

-This runs JAX-in-Cell using standard input parameters of the two-stream instability.
+This runs JAX-in-Cell using standard input parameters of Landau damping.
 To change input parameters, use a TOML file similar to the [example input](example_input.toml) present in the repository as

 ```sh
 jaxincell example_input.toml